dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

-Avoid having a doc comment on the setter and the getter, as DartDoc will only show one (the one on the getter.)
+Avoid having a doc comment on both the setter and the getter, as DartDoc will show only one (the one on the getter.)

 ### PREFER starting library or type comments with noun phrases.